Norwich heritage walk

 PARKING: Monastery Court car park is the nearest to the start of the walk.
 For other options please see City car parks

-PUBLIC TRANSPORT: the start of the walk is a 15 min walk from Norwich train station and many buses stop 2 mins away at Tombland, there is also a taxi rank outside Erpingham Gate at Norwich Cathedral.
+PUBLIC TRANSPORT: the start of the walk is a 15 minute walk from Norwich train station and many buses stop 2 mins away at Tombland.
+There is also a taxi rank outside Erpingham Gate at Norwich Cathedral.

 FACILITIES: City toilets.